amadeus4dev/developer-guides/docs/resources/flights.md

 The `Flight Offers Price` API returns two bag offers for the given flight.
 The catalog shows that either one or two bags are available to be booked per passenger.
 Higher bag quantity will be rejected due to the airline's policy.

 In the example above, the price of two bags is double that of one bag, though some airlines do offer discounts for purchasing more than one checked bag.
-Each bag offer is coupled to the specific segment and traveler id returned in each bag offer.
+Each bag offer is coupled to the specific segment and traveler Id returned in each bag offer.

 If there is no extra baggage service available, the API won’t return a baggage catalog.

 ### Add additional baggage to the flight offer

-Next, you must add the additional baggage to the desired flight segments.
+Next, you need to add the additional baggage to the desired flight segments.
 This gives you the flexibility to include extra bags on only certain segments of the flight.

 Fill in `chargeableCheckedBags` with the desired quantity (or weight, depending on what the airline returns) in `travelerPricings/fareDetailsBySegment/additionalServices`, as shown below: